SejalSanodiya2002/SejalSanodiya2002/README.md

 - 📫 How to reach me GitHub : devsejal@defenzelite.com
                       inkedIn : in/sejal-sanodiya-366470212
 - 😄 Pronouns: She/ Her
-- ⚡ Fun fact: I’ve written over 10,000 lines of code in my life and still somehow manage to forget a semicolon LOL!
+- ⚡ Fun fact: I’ve written over 10,000 lines of code in my life and still somehow manage to forget a semicolon LOL 😄!

 <!---
 SejalSanodiya2002/SejalSanodiya2002 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.